qbouvet/archinstall/README.md

-This repository holds everything that I like to have nearby when installing arch linux, version-controlled.
+Everything that I like to keep nearby when installing arch linux, version-controlled.

 #### 1/ Checklists